 Surrounded by BLM (Bureau of Land Management) administered land, you will have no trouble finding dispersed RV camping (boondocking) locations.
 RV camping locations are located both north and south of town.
 The BLM’s Lake Havasu Field Office manages this area and offers extensive information for the RV camping enthusiast.

-East of Parker are large areas of BLM administered land with good access for free RV camping.
+East of Parker is large areas of BLM administered land with good access for free RV camping.
 Shea Road is asphalt heading east for nearly 15 miles before turning into good gravel.
 There are numerous free RV camping sites along both sides of this road.

 Arizona State Land Trust has numerous parcels available for free RV camping surrounding Phoenix.
-Click Here for information on obtaining required permit and Land Trust location maps.
+Click Here for information on obtaining the required permit and Land Trust location maps.

 Designated dispersed camping (boondocking) sites are available in the Prescott Basin.
-This area is managed by the USDA Prescott National Forest, and offers organized campgrounds too.
+This area is managed by the USDA Prescott National Forest and offers organized campgrounds too.
 This is a popular area for RVers trying to escape the desert heat.

 This historic ghost town offers free RV camping facilities.
 There are several free campsites suitable for smaller RV’s and tents.
 Bureau of Land Management is spending a considerable amount of time and money on this area.
-Improved RV camping sites, and building restoration projects make this an interesting RV destination.
+Improved RV camping sites and building restoration projects make this an interesting RV destination.

 USDA Kaibab National Forest offers free dispersed camping (boondocking) at many locations.
-A good free overnight camping area is located west of Williams just off Interstate 40.
+A good free overnight camping area is located west of Williams, just off Interstate 40.